 - 1:00 p.m.
 Naps and quiet time.

 - 2-2:45 p.m.
-Mother reads aloud (Children may do arts & crafts at the same time).
-Children finish up their oral narrations.
+Mother reads aloud (As well, children may do arts & crafts at the same time).
+Also, children finish up their oral narrations.

 - 2:45-4:30 p.m.
 Finish up academic work from the morning, playtime, walks, field trips, library, and volunteering.